Journal or Book Title

 American Society of Agricultural Engineers

-Cook, Rachel Nichole and Xin, Hongwei, "Effects of Cage Stocking Density on Feeding Behaviors of Group-Housed Laying Hens" (2006).
+Cook, Rachel Nichole; Xin, Hongwei; and Nettleton, Dan, "Effects of Cage Stocking Density on Feeding Behaviors of Group-Housed Laying Hens" (2006).
 Agricultural and Biosystems Engineering Publications.
 167.